-Power management helps you set up power schemes for running on AC power or batteries to suit your requirements for power consumption.
+Power management helps you set up power schemes for running on AC or battery power to suit your requirements for power consumption.

 VAIO Power Management is a software application developed exclusively for VAIO computers.
-With this software application, you can enhance the Windows power management functions to ensure better operations of your computer and longer battery life.
+With this software application, you can enhance the Windows power management functions to ensure better operation of your computer and longer battery life.
 For more information on VAIO Power Management, see the help file on the VAIO Power Management software.